nhrap-hazus/HHIT/README.md

-# Hurrevac
+# Hurrevac Load Tool
 A class to extract, transform and load Hurrevac tropical storm data.
-Intended to be a class in HazPy and accessed via a GUI.
+Currently it is a stand alone tool but may be intended as a class in HazPy.
 This is a work in progress.

 Hurrevac Load Tool